coolstackdeveloper/ethereum-explorer/README.md

 The app uses back end api (refer my another project Ethereum API at https://github.com/stackpond/ethereum-api which in turn uses Infura API (refer https://infura.io/docs/ethereum)

 Infura API has rate limit imposed (refer https://infura.io/pricing) which may also slow down the processing.

-The search by address is especially slow because Infura API does not provide any API for this use.
-Hence every transactions of every block needs to be processed and it can take a very long time before the results are fetched.
-I have few ideas to speed this up by creating an indexer service separate from core API which can then be consumed for faster processing.
-This is TBD.